-Students will be introduced to SAE (supervised agricultural experience) and FFA opportunities.
+Students will be introduced to SAE (supervised agricultural experience) and FFA opportunities in a Blended format.

 Agricultural Business Foundations introduces students to business management in agriculture.
 Student experiences involve the study of starting a business, financial documents required of a business, risk management, and writing a business plan.